vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 Odoo supports more than 25,000 institutions around the world.

-To connect to the banks, Odoo uses multiple web-services:
+To connect to the banks, Leansoft uses multiple web-services:

 - **Plaid**: United States of America and Canada
 - **Yodlee**: Worldwide